-A lot of parents worry that they can’t homeschool because they believe their own education was lacking, or they don’t remember what was taught when they were in school.
+A lot of parents worry that they can’t homeschool because they believe their own education was lacking, they need a teaching degree, or they don’t remember what was taught when they were in school.

 Trust me, if this was a reason to not homeschool, I would be the first one to quit.